jpmorganchase/mosaic/packages/create-site/README.md

 ## How to update Mosaic

 To update Mosaic, you can choose to just pip the Mosaic dependencies inside your site's generated `package.json`.
-After re-running `yarn` his will re-use the existing site configuration from `mosaic.config.js` with the latest Mosaic dependencies.
+After re-running `yarn` this will re-use the existing site configuration from `mosaic.generators.js` with the latest Mosaic dependencies.

 Occasionally you might want to re-generate your site or switch templates.
 For this, you will need to pip the version of `@jpmorganchase/mosaic-create-site` to the latest version and re-run